fhollenbach/Polisci209_2018/pages/syllabus.md

 We will usually meet three times a week during the semester.
 You can expect me to be prepared, give lecture, and answer questions.
 As outlined above, when you come to class, I expect you to be prepared as well and have the reading done before class.
-Remeber, class is a resource to you.
-The exams will be based on all lectures, readings, homework, and the discussions in class.
+Remember, class is a resource to you.
+The exam and quizzes will be based on all lectures, readings, homework, and the discussions in class.
 Thus, only doing the required readings or only attending class will not be sufficient.

-I have decided that laptops will not be allowed in class unless we are working in R together.
-Laptops have been shown to be a distraction not only to the students using them but also fellow class mates.
+I strongly encourage you to not use a laptop in class, unless we are working together in R. Laptops have been shown to be a distraction not only to the students using them but also fellow class mates.
 [A recent study has found that not having laptops in class can have a similar effect as hiring a SAT tutor](https://www.washingtonpost.com/news/wonk/wp/2016/05/16/why-smart-kids-shouldnt-use-laptops-in-class/?utm_term=.5dd2e4949441)

 ![Laptops as distraction](https://pbs.twimg.com/media/C9oYA4GUAAI0RKf.jpg:large)

-I may make exceptions to this rule, but only if you have good reasons for why you need to use a computer.
-If you believe you warrant an exception, please contact me within the first week of class.
+If you think you have good reasons for why you need to use a computer, you may do so but I ask those with laptops to sit in the back of the classroom.

 In addition, please make sure your cell phones are on silent mode and refrain from using them during class time.
 If you are repeatedly on